LauraCiciulla/LauraCiciulla/README.md

 My biggest project was for "Oracle Open World Middle East" in 2019 where I had to oversee a team of more than 100 staffs, developed an API with our Software team, do some penetration testing in our system and ensure to comply to all the security levels requested by the client and communicate with the Chief of security based in US.

+I a native french speaker 🇫🇷
+I speak 🏴󠁧󠁢󠁥󠁮󠁧󠁿 fluently
+I speak also 🇪🇸 a bit.

 - 🔭 I’m currently seeking for amazing opportunities to keep on learning and further master my skills.
 - 👯 I’m looking to collaborate on exciting projects
 - 💬 Ask me about anything and I will try my best to answer all your questions
 - 📫 How to reach me? by mail
 - ⚡ Fun fact: I am adopted; I am Swiss but orginally from El Salvador, South America.
-- In may 2019, I did a road trip in Central of America and visited the orphanage where I was before being adopted.
+In may 2019, I did a road trip in Central of America and visited the orphanage where I was before being adopted.
 I know how lucky I am to be here now and i am forever grateful for this.
-- I love 💃🏽
+- I love 💃🏽 and 🌎